moaiandin/stoplight.io/netlify/subpages/mock-api-server-guide-advanced.md

 The major requirement of a mock API server is to generate the data to send as responses.
 Ideally, the data is realistic, because you want to make the experience as close to a real API as you can.
 However, an overly complex effort to build a mock API may negate its purpose.
 In the cases where the real API is available, the mock API is meant to unblock projects that depend on the API, not become a project itself.

 When generating mock data, you can use static responses or fully randomized fields.
-Depending on how you generate the dummy data, you may also be able to find a middle ground of mostly static content with some fields dynamically generated.
+Depending on how you create basic or advanced RES API mock data, you may also be able to find a middle ground of mostly static content with some fields dynamically generated.

 ### Dummy Server with Manual Data